Superdiffusive transport on lattices with nodal impurities: Introduction

 \section{Introduction}

 Transport properties unveil fundamental characteristics in quantum systems \cite{transport1, transport2, transport3, heat1, heat2, heat3, info1, info2, info3, info4, info5, info6}.
-Depending on how energy, charge, or other local conserved charges propagate, transport manifests in three typical categories: localized, diffusive, and ballistic.
+Depending on how energy, charge, or other conserved quantities propagate, transport manifests in three typical categories: localized, diffusive, and ballistic.
 General chaotic systems typically exhibit diffusive behavior \cite{transport1}, while many integrable systems showcase ballistic transport owing to the presence of non-decaying quasiparticles \cite{transport1}.
 In quadratic systems with random impurities, the inability of local conserved charges to propagate results in system localization \cite{anderson1958,Thouless1972,hirota1971}.

 The transport dynamics are characterized by the dynamical exponent $z$, representing how the width $\sigma$ of the wave packet spreads in time, defined as $\sigma \sim t^{1/z}$ for the late-time limit.
 The values of $z$ correspond to distinct transport classes: $z=1,2,\infty$ signify ballistic, diffusive, and localized transport, respectively.
-Superdiffusive transport, indicated by $1<z<2$, is considered anomalous, often involving unique underlying mechanisms \cite{superdiffusion1}.
+Superdiffusive transport, indicated by $1<z<2$, is considered anomalous, often involving special underlying mechanisms \cite{superdiffusion1}.

 In non-interacting systems, certain types of aperiodic or correlated disorder cause superdiffusive transport, as in the random dimer model \cite{randdimmer} and the Fibonacci model \cite{Fibonacci1,Fibonacci2,Fibonacci3}.
+Additionally, harmonic chains with random mass \cite{Harmonic1971,Dhar2001} or random magnetic field \cite{Cane2021} also exhibit superdiffusive transport.

 Recently, superdiffusive transport is proposed in the one-dimensional spin-1/2 Heisenberg model with the dynamical exponent of $z=3/2$, for the first time in interacting models\cite{znidaric11,prosen17,prosen19,GHD0,GHD00,GHD1,GHD3,GHD4,GHD5}.
 It is further predicted that all integrable models with non-Abelian symmetries exhibit $z=3/2$ superdiffusive transport\cite{GHD2,Norman22}.
+Additionally, superdiffusive energy transport has been observed in kinetically constrained models, although a clear analytic understanding of this phenomenon is still lacking \cite{papic23}.
 Moreover, long-range interactions, breaking locality, also have the potential to induce superdiffusive transport\cite{longrange0,longrange1,longrange2,longrange3,longrange4,Zhou2020}.

 In a recent proposal\cite{wang23}, superdiffusion is induced by a special ``dephasing'' in open quantum systems.
 Typically, dephasing appears systems in which the particle density $\hat c^\dagger_i \hat{c}_i$ couples to an environment without memory.
 A free fermion subject to such dephasing exhibits diffusive behavior \cite{esposito2005,znidaric_2010,Cao19}.
 However, superdiffusive transport appears if the particle $\hat{c}_i$ is replaced by the quasiparticle $\hat{d}_i$, where